juandavidzuluaga/doc-otobo-admin/content/ticket-settings/types.rst

 .. warning::

-   Services must first be activated via :doc:`../administration/system-configuration` under the *Administration* group to be selectable in the ticket screens.
+   ``Ticket::Type`` must first be activated via :doc:`../administration/system-configuration` under the *Administration* group to be selectable in the ticket screens.
 You may click on the link in the warning message to directly jump to the configuration setting.

 .. figure:: images/type-activate-warning.png
    :alt: Type Activation Warning